 Do you remember the first animal friend you ever had?
 What was special about that relationship?
 Did you believe that this animal understood you better than anyone else?
 Did you sense what the animal was feeling?
 Thinking?
 Wanting?
+Did you realize that you were engaging in animal communication?

 When I was a small child, I had a cat named Tiger.
 He was a dark orange striped feline with a powerful purr.
 He understood everything I told him and seemed to have a wisdom way beyond the adults that I knew.
 I never questioned our conversations.
 To me, they were entirely real.